1211-1215 Bidwell St, Vancouver BC

 Maxine Beauty School (MBS), a two-storey Mission Revival style concrete building, was the work of two noted BC architects, Thomas B. McArravy and Ross Lort.

-In 1930, beauty shop owner Maxine E. MacGilvray opened Maxine College of Beauty Culture (MCBC) at 1215 Bidwell, next door to her beauty salon at 1211 Bidwell.
+In 1930, beauty shop owner Maxine E. MacGilvray opened Maxine College of Beauty Culture (MCBC) at 1215 Bidwell Street, next door to her beauty salon at 1211 Bidwell Street.

 In 1936, she and Ivor Bebb, her husband-business partner, replaced MCBC with a new, Mission Revival style building designed by McArravy to home Maxine Beauty School.

-Maxine Beauty School was demolished and replaced with The Alexandra, a 21-storey rental and condo tower (completed 2014).
-However, its distinctive facade was retained and incorporated into the ground level commercial space.
+Maxine Beauty School was demolished and replaced with The Alexandra, a 21-storey rental and condo tower (completed in 2014); however, its distinctive facade was retained and incorporated into the ground level commercial space.

 BC Directories, Robert Lemon Statement of Significance, Eve Lazarus, John Atkin